IAHispano/Applio-Docs/get-started/Alternatives.md

 Thanks to our team, we were able to bring Applio to other places for your convenience

 +++ Google Colab
+## What is Google Colab?
+Google Colab **(Google Colaboratory)** is a free cloud based platform that enables writing and executing Python code within an interactive notebook environment.
+It provides free access to computing resources, including CPUs, **GPUs** and TPUs from Google’s servers, making it particularly useful for machine learning tasks and data analysis.
+Additionally, Colab offers a Pro subscription, but it’s not highly recommended to pay for it when there are better alternatives available.

  !!!warning Warning
  It should be noted that Gradio is banned from Colab, so it is preferable to use a secondary or new account to avoid a possible ban.
 Additionally, it is possible that Colab may disconnect after a few hours due to Google’s limitations.
  !!!